OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

 There is the option to provision your own worker with Windows server 2019 and selecting its worker pool for your deployment processes that experience the breaking change.

 ### How does this affect Execution Containers?
 Windows containers can generally only run when the container base image OS version matches the host OS version.
-You should follow the migration guide to make the transition as smooth as possible.
+Please follow the migration guide to make the transition as smooth as possible.

 ### Are the Ubuntu 22.04 dynamic workers affected in any way?
 This change does not impact the Ubuntu 22.04 dynamic workers.